intrfce/enum-attribute-descriptors/README.md

 }
 ```

-But the problem is, for each option, you have to add something to the match statement, or HOPE that it'll print something out that's legible using the fallback?
+But the problem is, for each new `case`, you have to add something to the `match` statement, or HOPE that it'll print something out that's legible using the `default` fallback?

 With this package, you can co-locate titles, and even descriptions, with your enum cases like so: